Riesz representation and optimal stopping with two case studies: Optimal investment problem

+in the notation of the proof of Lemma \ref{lem:smooth_fit}.
+This assures smooth fit to hold as for the Brownian motion case.

-\begin{proof}[Sketch of a proof] As indicated above, the proof is analogous to the proof in the case without jumps.
-Therefore, we only mention the few changes in the arguments: \begin{enumerate} \item In the proof of Lemma \ref{lem:smooth_fit}, it is in general not true that $ \tau_\epsilon\rightarrow 0\;\;\mbox{a.s.}$, but this is guaranteed by assumption \eqref{eq:ass_regular}. \item For the proof of Proposition \ref{prop:repr_measure_infinite}, one has to use the more general approximation result given in \cite[Theorem 2.1]{OkSu} instead of \cite[Appendix D]{Oks}.
+\item For the proof of Proposition \ref{prop:repr_measure_infinite}, one has to use the more general approximation result given in \cite[Theorem 2.1]{OkSu} instead of \cite[Appendix D]{Oks}.
 Furthermore, we note that due to the assumptions on the jumps, it holds on the interior of $S$ that

 (although ${\cal G}$ is a non-local operator). \end{enumerate} \end{proof}